ovh/manager/.ai-doc/30-best-practices/frontend-react-patterns.md

 4. **Handle edge cases**: Always consider loading, error, and empty states
 5. **Optimize performance**: Use memoization and lazy loading when appropriate
 6. **Test thoroughly**: Include unit tests for components and hooks
-7. **Follow Manager conventions**: Use MRC components and ODS design system
+7. **Follow Manager conventions**: Use MUK components and design system
 8. **Implement proper error handling**: Use error boundaries and proper error states
 9. **Use proper state management**: Choose between useState, useReducer, or context
 10. **Follow accessibility guidelines**: Ensure components are accessible